zachmccabe/briars/lessons-learned.md

 - Set up a production routine.
 - Keep the workflow simple.
-- Rely on the routine and workflow when mental bandwidth is limited.
+- Lean on the routine when mental bandwidth is limited.

+Pictures are made on the ranch where I work as a hand, or nearby.

-Photos are shot as JPG, cropped 1:1 in Photo Mechanic and uploaded to Dropbox before sharing via mobile phone.
+All images are shot as JPG, cropped 1:1 in Photo Mechanic and uploaded to Dropbox before sharing via mobile phone.
 Any notes or captions are stored in TXT files alongside the images.

 {% include page_nav.html %}